mr-ema/dotfiles/README.md

 dconf dump / > gnome_settings.ini
 ```

-To load them back:
+To load them back
 ```
 dconf load / < gnome_settings.ini
 ```

-If you only want to save your keybindings, you will need to provide the path to \
+If you only want to save your keybindings, you will need to provide the path to the keybindings
-the keybindings, which are usually stored under `/org/gnome/desktop/wm/keybindings`.
 ```
 dconf dump /org/gnome/desktop/wm/keybindings > gnome_keybindings
 ```